massive-oss/minject/README.md

 ### Querying for injection mapping existence

-MassiveInject supports querying for the existence of mapping rules for any request using `Injector#hasMapping`.
+minject supports querying for the existence of mapping rules for any request using `Injector#hasMapping`.
 `hasMapping` expects a class or an interface and optionally a name for the mapping and returns `true` if a request for this class/name combination can be satisfied.
 Otherwise, it returns `false`.

 ### Directly applying injection mappings

-MassiveInject supports directly applying injection mappings using `Injector#getInstance`.
+minject supports directly applying injection mappings using `Injector#getInstance`.
 `getInstance` expects a class or an interface and optionally a name for the mapping and returns the mapping's result if one is defined.
 Otherwise, an exception is thrown.

 The returned value depends on the mapping defined for the relevant request.
 E.g., if a singleton mapping has been defined for the request, the shared singleton instance will be returned instead of creating a new instance of the class.